javisantos/faythe/README.md

 ## Why

-Mainly to learn crypto, and i wanted to have a pure javascript library that works in the browser and node with a simple api.
+Mainly to learn crypto, and i wanted to have library that works in the browser and node with a simple api.
 Another requirement was that it had to be versioned and with fixed constants.

 ## Installation